The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsection{Extension: Map, Reduce, and Populate Actions}

-Every Einsum expression consists of a combination of one or more patterns: \begin{enumerate} \item shared indices that appear in multiple input tensors (e.g., $k$ in Equation~\eqref{eqn:tin6}), \item indices that appear in one or more input tensors but not the output tensor (e.g., $k$ in Equation~\eqref{eqn:tin6}), \item indices that appear both in the input and the output (e.g., $m$ and $n$ in Equation~\eqref{eqn:tin6}), and \item indices that appear in the output tensor but in none of the input tensors (e.g., $p$ in the expression \inlineequation[eq:broadcast]{Z_{m, p} = A_{m}}). \end{enumerate} In non-\edge{} Einsums, pattern~\ref{item:shared} indicates multiplication on the corresponding values (or an overloaded multiplication), pattern~\ref{item:reduce} indicates reduction (via overloaded addition) over the corresponding values, pattern~\ref{item:populate} indicates assignment to the output tensor, and pattern~\ref{item:broadcast} indicates repetition (where each value in $A_{m}$ is repeated $n$ times for a given $m$ for Equation~\eqref{eq:broadcast}).
+Every Einsum expression consists of a combination of one or more patterns: \begin{enumerate} \item shared indices that appear in multiple input tensors (e.g., $k$ in Equation~\eqref{eqn:tin6}), \item indices that appear in one or more input tensors but not the output tensor (e.g., $k$ in Equation~\eqref{eqn:tin6}), \item indices that appear both in the input and the output (e.g., $m$ and $n$ in Equation~\eqref{eqn:tin6}), and \item indices that appear in the output tensor but in none of the input tensors (e.g., $p$ in the expression \inlineequation[eq:broadcast]{Z_{m, p} = A_{m}}). \end{enumerate}

+In conventional Einstein notation (as commonly used in tensor algebra), these patterns are typically paired with fixed operators: pattern~\ref{item:shared} indicates multiplication on the corresponding values (or an overloaded multiplication), pattern~\ref{item:reduce} indicates reduction (via overloaded addition) over the corresponding values, pattern~\ref{item:populate} indicates assignment to the output tensor, and pattern~\ref{item:broadcast} indicates repetition (where each value in $A_{m}$ is repeated $n$ times for a given $m$ for Equation~\eqref{eq:broadcast}).